Jindiande/Jindiande.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth-year Ph.d Student at Rutgers ECE department, fortunately advised by [Prof. Yuqian Zhang](https://sites.google.com/view/yuqianzhang).
+I am a fourth-year Ph.D.
+Student at Rutgers ECE department, fortunately advised by [Prof. Yuqian Zhang](https://sites.google.com/view/yuqianzhang).
 I also work closely with [Prof. Xin Bing](https://sites.coecis.cornell.edu/xinbing/).
 Previously I got my bachelor's degree from the University of Electronic Science and Technology of China(UESTC).
 My research focuses on the theoretical guarantee for statistical methods of machine learning and optimization problems.
 I am also interested in its related application in real worlds.